Here’s some good news: Unsubscribes aren’t bad news!

 Here are a few ways in which you can enhance your email communication by adding a human touch:

-- Give thanks: A simple “thanks” can go a long way to show your customer base that you aren’t taking them for granted.
+- Say thanks.
+A simple “thanks” can go a long way to show your customer base that you aren’t taking them for granted.

 As trivial as an unsubscribe page may sound compared to, let’s say, a landing page or a product page, it’s something that has various repercussions.